Hydroponics is a dirt-free, space-saving, water-effective method of growing soilless.

-Ebb and Flow works by using a timer to set the pump to pull the nutrients from the reservoir to the grow tray periodically.
+Ebb and Flow method works by using a timer to set the pump to pull the nutrients from the reservoir to the grow tray periodically.
 After the nutrient surrounds plants'roots, it drains back to the system.

 In Drip systems, growers use a timer to set the pump to draw the nutrient solutions through a network of drip lines.
 These drip lines will drop tiny amounts of water onto the plants.

 Probably, the most high-tech type among the six.
-In this type of system, plants hung in the air, so no growing mediums are used.
+In this type of system, plants hung in the air, so no growing media are used.
 A timer controls the nutrient water pump to spray onto the root systems constantly.
 The spray cycle is quite quick because the roots are exposed to the air and need sufficient moistures.

 Hydroponic Growing Media

 When the soils are eliminated, you need some materials to hold the plants as well as transmitting moisture, nutrients, and oxygen to the plants' roots.
 A growing medium does that job.
-There are so many growing mediums around us.
+There are so many growing media around us.
 Read on to know.

 What Makes a Good Growing Medium